The views expressed by the host on this show, now documented to be almost always right, 99.

 We have an outhouse footprint.

-She said, we both have allergies, and we are sensitive to chemicals.
+She said, we both have allergies and we are sensitive to chemicals.

 Now, you might be asking, what in the world?

-His indentured servants have to use an outhouse?
+And his peon staff, apparently, his indentured servants have to use an outhouse?

 Ladies and gentlemen, anybody with an estate, anybody with a compound knows that you have an enclosed and air-conditioned bathroom for the servants, for the gardeners, for the various vendors and contractors who come to maintain your property and keep it beautiful.